Scaling law of the drag force in dense granular media: Results and Analysis

 \subsection{Drag force in frictional system}

 In this subsection, we present the results of the drag force acting on a moving intruder moving through the granular bed at various velocities (in the positive $x$-direction) for $\mu=0.5$ and various $D$ with a constant depth of the intruder.
-All the results in this subsection are based on the simulation of the system I. We have plotted the instantaneous drag force acting on the intruder at a given time as shown in Fig.\ \ref{fig:Flift_Fdrag_scheme} for $D=4.0d$ and the pulling speed $1.0\sqrt{gd}$.
-Although the instantaneous force (thin line) acting on the intruder fluctuates with time, the cumulative average of this drag force is well defined (thick line).
-Then, we call this average force the drag force on the intruder in the subsequent subsections.
+All the results in this subsection are based on the simulation of the system I.

 The drag force with respect to the Froude number for $\mu=0.5$ has been plotted in the Fig.\ \ref{fig:Fr_Fx}(a), where $F_{\rm drag}^*=F_{\rm drag}/(\rho d^3 g)$.
 We find three regimes, I, II and III in the drag force trend.
 The drag force in the regime I ($\mathrm{Fr}<1$) is almost independent of $\mathrm{Fr}$ as can be seen in Fig.\ \ref{fig:Fr_Fx}(b).
 The force in this regime strongly depends upon the coefficient of friction $\mu$ (as shown in Secs.\ \ref{sec:quasis} and \ref{sec:yield}) and $D$.
 We call this regime the quasistatic regime as in Ref.\ \cite{chehata03,hilton,guillard14}, though we cannot exclude the weakly velocity dependent drag from our data.
 In Ref.\ \cite{hilton}, a similar quasistatic regime was observed for $\mathrm{Fr}<1$ for various $\mu$.
 We will study the dependence of drag force in quasistatic regime on the coefficient of friction later.
 In a different experimental setup in Ref. \cite{chehata03}, a quasistatic regime was observed for $\mathrm{Fr}<1$ though their definition of $\mathrm{Fr}$ is different from ours.
 We observe that the drag force in this regime is almost identical to the yield force which is the minimum force to make the intruder move inside the granular medium in the limit of zero $\mathrm{Fr}$.
 This yield force is synonymous to the yield stress in Bingham fluid which is the minimum stress to begin to flow under the shear.
 The yield force is originated from the local jamming and buckling of force chain networks inside the granular bed.